eliseomartelli

 In November, I visited the Apple Store in Turin to address persistent issues with my iPad Air 11" M2 running iPadOS 18.1.
 Despite having cutting-edge hardware, I've been experiencing significant lag when using basic Apple applications like Notes and Freeform.

 What made this particularly frustrating is that these aren't third-party applications pushing the hardware to its limits.
-These are Apple's own applications that should theoretically be optimized for their hardware.
+These are Apple's own applications that should be theoretically optimized for their hardware.

-The Apple Store staff were courteous and professional, following their standard troubleshooting protocols.
-After demonstrating the issues in person, the support representative suggested a hardware replacement.
 However, after further discussion, we both concluded this was likely a software problem rather than a hardware defect.

-This experience feels symptomatic of a broader decline in Apple's software quality.
+I think this experience feels symptomatic of a broader decline in Apple's software quality.

-My replacement iPad Air 11" M2 with the Apple Pencil Pro is once again struggling with basic tasks.
+My replacement iPad Air 11" M2 with the Apple Pencil Pro is once again struggling with the same basic tasks.
 Despite multiple iPadOS updates since my original complaint (we're now on 18.3.1), the fundamental issues remain:

 Details Worth Noting